hpriya1603/report-coding-challenge/README.md

  Projectcode : String
  Build duration : Integer (in Seconds)
 ``````
-- No Change in the output format or input format.
+- The input is a single multi-line String.
+- The attributes are not nullable.

 ### Specifications